 With the DevOps market, in particular, remaining sizzling hot, companies who drag candidates through week-long processes waste time and resources — and lose out on top candidates to competitors who move quickly.

-By being flexible and accommodating to candidates, however, you can easily gain the advantage.
+By being flexible and accommodating to DevOps candidates, however, you can easily gain the advantage.

 Create a great candidate experience (and corresponding return-on-investment) by answering candidates’ questions, getting back to them quickly, making take-homes short and painless, and rearranging your own team members’ schedule to move quickly.